Sure, natural alternatives like fruit acids sound like a great idea in theory, but the question remains: do they work?

 In 2006, Chambers and team showed that bacteria present on plastic are more resistant to alcohol than they are to fruit acids or essential oils.
 This is due to the fact that essential oils break up cell membranes and shatter cells.
 They also block cell-cell communication within the bacterial sensory network, which can break up biofilms.
 Not to mention, fruit acids and essential oils are much safer for the environment, preventing toxic runoff, which kills fish and aquatic plants.

-These scientific studies are, in part, what led us to the formulation of PlaneAire: a proprietary blend of fruit acids and essential oils, shown to kill harmful bacteria in minutes.
+These scientific studies are, in part, what led us to the formulation of PlaneAire: a powerful proprietary blend of six organic essential oils, purified water and organic fruit acids.

-We use our blog not as a gimmick or advertisement, but to share the science behind what led us to the development of PlaneAire, and the science that drives us to continue to create products we believe will make a difference in the lives of many.
+We use our website to share the science behind what led us to the development of PlaneAire, and the science that drives us to continue to create products we believe will make a difference in the lives of many.

 We hope you will follow along and #ShareTheAire.